Entanglement percolation in random quantum networks: Introduction

-To the best of our knowledge, entanglement percolation has been explored using pure bipartite qubits \cite{2007acin}, mixed states \cite{2009mixed, 2026wang}, multipartite entangled states \cite{2010perseguers, 2024khanna}, noisy channels \cite{2024oh}.
-However, in all the the above cases, the edges of the quantum network are assumed to be identical.
+While in all the above cases the initial entanglement is typically assumed to be homogeneous across all links, realistic quantum communication frameworks exhibit inherent heterogeneity.
+Physical edges possess varying lengths, leading to distance-dependent exponential photon loss in optical fibers, which yields unequal entanglement fidelities across the network \cite{2018wehner}.
+Additionally, the integration of distributed quantum memories \cite{2025meng} subjects the stored quantum states to variable, link-dependent coherence times and fluctuating operational efficiencies.
+Furthermore, the presence of disorder in interaction-driven network Hamiltonians inherently generates heterogeneous entanglement distributions across the lattice \cite{2026cirigliano}.

+These physical constraints dictate that the shared entanglement across all edges follows a statistical distribution rather than a uniform constant.
 Here, we focus on the efficiency of entanglement percolation for the more realistic scenario in which the degree of entanglement corresponding to the edges is randomly distributed.

 The structure of the article is as follows: in \Cref{sec:ent-perc}, we introduce the main concepts underlying the entanglement percolation protocol as originally proposed in Acín \etal.~\cite{2007acin}.
 We then review the basis of the CEP protocol and the QEP protocol.
 In \Cref{sec:rand}, we extend the previous analysis to networks with nonidentical shared initial states.
-We present our results CEP in \Cref{sec:rand-cep} and for QEP in \Cref{sec:rand-qep}.
+We present our results for CEP in \Cref{sec:rand-cep} and for QEP in \Cref{sec:rand-qep}.
 In \Cref{sec:conc}, we summarize our findings and open questions.
-For completeness, a brief overview on classical percolation theory is present in \Cref{sec:comp_net} while some formulas and results from LOCC theory are outlined in \Cref{sec:quant_info}.
+For completeness, a brief overview of classical percolation theory is presented in \Cref{sec:comp_net} while some formulas and results from LOCC theory are outlined in \Cref{sec:quant_info}.